KimYC1223/3D-Body-Estimation/readme.md

 ![image](https://user-images.githubusercontent.com/40852277/72319456-8af45a80-36e2-11ea-88ed-2f31fcb3f27d.png)

+This looks like suitable!

-It is suitable and the result is based on the height and weight of the person.
+And the result is based on the height and weight of the person.

 The more specific you are, the more likely it is real.